juliencm-dev/fast-blueprint/README.md

 ## 🎯 Features

-- 🏗️ **Instant FastAPI Project Structure**
+### 🏗️ Instant FastAPI Project Structure
 Get started with a clean, organized, and scalable foundation.

-- 🔐 **Preconfigured Authentication & Authorization**
+### 🔐 Preconfigured Authentication & Authorization
 Secure your app from the start with best-practice auth setups.

-- 🗄️ **Database Integration**
+Includes JWT tokens, refresh mechanisms, rate limiting, and more.

+### 🗄️ Database Integration
-  Out-of-the-box support for SQLModel, SQLAlchemy, and Alembic Choose from PostgreSQL, SQLite, MongoDB, or MySQL.
+Out-of-the-box support for SQLModel, SQLAlchemy, and Alembic.
+Choose from PostgreSQL, SQLite, MongoDB, or MySQL.

-- 🛡️ **Typesafe Environment Variables**
+### 🛡️ Typesafe Environment Variables
 Powered by Pydantic for robust config management.

-- 🚨 **Custom Error Handling**
+### 🚨 Custom Error Handling
 Centralized exception factory for consistent error responses.

-- 📋 **Configurable Logging**
+### 📋 Configurable Logging
 Production-ready logging setup—tweak to your needs.

-- 🐳 **Dev Environment with Docker & Docker Compose**
+### 🐳 Dev Environment with Docker & Docker Compose
 Spin up your stack with a single command.

-- 🤖 **CI with GitHub Actions**
+### 🤖 CI with GitHub Actions
-  Open Pull Request confidently with automated testing and code quality check.
+Open pull requests confidently with automated testing and code quality checks.

-- 🧪 **Testing with Pytest**
+### 🧪 Testing with Pytest
 Preconfigured for fast, reliable test suites.

-- 🧹 **Pre-commit Hooks**
+### 🧹 Pre-commit Hooks
 Automatic code formatting and linting before every commit.

-- 🛠️ **Handy Makefile**
+### 🛠️ Handy Makefile
 Common scripts and workflows at your fingertips.

 ---

 ## 💡 Why Fast-Blueprint?

-- **Not just an API starter!**
+### Not Just an API Starter!
 Fast-Blueprint is designed for real-world backend applications—ready to power your next full-stack project.

-- **Customizable templates**
-  Tweak, extend, or override to fit your team’s needs.

-- **Frontend-friendly**
-  Built with CORS and modern frontend integration in mind.
+### Feature Selection at Your Fingertips
+Choose which features you want during setup—no need to edit templates manually.

+### Frontend-Friendly
+Connect to any frontend with ease—seamless integration for React, Vue, Svelte, Angular, and more.

 ---